isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 Interestingly, at [1](Ann), Agda has given us a new form, something we didn't
-see in the case of booleans.
-It gave us a pattern match `(suc x)`, which after
+see when considering the booleans.
+We now have a pattern match of the form
-some mental type-checking, makes sense.
-We said `n` was a `ℕ`, but `ctor:suc`
+`ctor:suc` `x`, which after some mental type-checking, makes sense.
+We said `n`
-has type `expr:ℕ → ℕ`.
-That means, `n` can only be a natural number of the
+was a `type:ℕ`, but `ctor:suc` has type `expr:ℕ → ℕ`.
+That means, `n` can only
-`ctor:suc` form *if that function has already been applied to some other
+be a natural number of the `ctor:suc` form *if that function has already been
-number.*
+applied to some other number.* And `x` is that other number.

 The interpretation you should give to this expression is that if $n$ is of the
 form `ctor:suc` `x`, then $x = n - 1$.
+Note that `ctor:zero` is not of the form
+`ctor:suc` `x`, and thus we don't accidentally construct any negative numbers
+under this interpretation.

-In our case, we care only if `n` is equal to zero, which we can immediately
+Returning to `def:n=0?`, we care only if our original argument `n` is
-solve from here, without needing to do anything with `x`.
+`ctor:zero`, which we can immediately solve from here---without needing to do
+anything with `x`:

 ```agda
   n=0? : ℕ → Bool